Shirley Community Primary School

 Online Safety

 Keeping children safe online is also a key priority at our school.
-Children learn about many aspects of online safety through the Computing Curriculum and we also ensure they access age-appropriate materials and learn about safe online content, which are set out in our e-safety policy.
-Our online safety leads are Olivia Bridges, Computing Lead and Sophie Nixon, Pastoral and Welfare Officer.
+Children learn about many aspects of online safety through the Computing Curriculum and we also ensure they access age-appropriate materials and learn about safe online content, which are set out in our online safety policy.
+Our online safety lead is Olivia Bridges, Computing Lead.
 Below are further links to useful information for parents regarding keeping safe online:

 UK Safer Internet Centre: https://www.saferinternet.org.uk/advice-centre/parents-and-carers